gourab-arko100/file-pathao/README.md

   the next file once the current one finishes.
 - Nothing is stored server-side — files stream directly between the two browser tabs and disappear once the tab closes.
+- **No compression** — files transfer byte-for-byte identical to the original (no re-encoding of photos/videos).
+- **File size is limited by browser memory, not the app.** The receiving side currently buffers the whole incoming file in memory before offering the download, so very large files can strain mobile browsers (roughly a few hundred MB to ~1-2GB depending on the device;
+  desktop browsers handle more).
+Fine for photos, docs, and most videos.
+If you regularly need to send multi-GB files, the receiver would need to be upgraded to stream to disk incrementally instead of buffering in memory.
+- The UI follows a "courier waybill" theme (the name is a nod to Pathao, the Bangladeshi delivery service) — kraft-paper QR label, tracking-code room IDs, and a Waiting → Connecting → Connected stepper.
+Styling lives in `app/globals.css`, with Instrument Sans (UI text) and IBM Plex Mono (codes/bytes) loaded via `next/font` in `app/layout.tsx`.